DRUMMING… MORE THAN JUST FUN

 Hosted by Giselle Felicia Vivian & Frank Vivian,

-3rd Friday of every month at 7:15PM in Room 4.
+3rd Friday of the month at 7:30PM in Room 4.
 Doors open @ 7:00PM.
-We begin with a mini-lesson, then at 7:30PM - 8:45PM follow the facilitated in-the-moment music making format.
-Early arrival suggested and Instrument Reservation required to insure availability of loan instrument.
+Early arrival suggested and Instrument reservation required to insure availability of loan instrument.
 Please call by noon on day of event: (505) 232-9010.

 click here for details